0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/WebSockets.md

 ---
-aliases:
-  - CSWSH
-  - Cross-Site WebSocket Hijacking
+aliases: [CSWSH, Cross-Site WebSocket Hijacking]
 ---

 >[!question] What are WebSockets?